tonylook/rflow/MANUAL.md

-Certainly!
-I'll revise the `rflow` CLI Tool User Manual to remove references to manually checking the `version.info` file, simplifying the process for users.

----

 # `rflow` CLI Tool User Manual 📘

 Welcome to the `rflow` CLI Tool!
 This tool automates various tasks in your software version management process.
 Below are instructions for using the different features available in `rflow`.